 - based on acceleration

-In this case, TAGs are typically fixed to semi-finished products to track them through the whole production process.
-That will provide information about how much time each product has spent at a particular station.
+In this case, TAGs are typically fixed to semi-finished products to track them through the production process.
+As a result, they provide information about how much time each product has spent at a particular station.

-By analyzing the acceleration (vibration) data of TAGs that are typically placed on manufacturing machines, it can be shown that the given device is working or not.
-However, it’s important that the design of these measurements are always depend on the current machine.
+By analysing the acceleration (vibration) data of TAGs that are typically placed on manufacturing machines, it can be shown that the given device is working or not.
+However, it’s important to note that the design of these measurements is always based on the unique machine.